 MPA-EPM Virtual Information Session

-For new candidates interested in applying to the one year MPA in Economic Policy Management for leading policymakers and professionals program.
+For new candidates interested in applying to the one year MPA in Economic Policy Management program for leading policymakers and professionals.

 The MPA in Economic Policy Management (formerly PEPM) is designed to provide professionals and policymakers of demonstrated achievement and superior promise with the skills required to design and implement economic policy effectively, with a strong emphasis on the policy issues of developing and transition economies.
 The Program was initiated as a cooperative endeavor of Columbia University's School of International and Public Affairs, Graduate School of Business, and Department of Economics in cooperation with the World Bank, and continues to maintain strong ties to the World Bank.
 Its position, at the heart of Columbia, offers students an Ivy League education at one of the top universities in the world, with access to courses and events featuring world-renowned experts in their fields.

 The intensive 12-month program of study provides unparalleled training in micro and macroeconomic policy management, international finance, econometrics and supporting courses in management and development science.
 The program starts at the end of May and ends the following May.
-MPA-EPM students choose one of three focus areas: Economic Policy Management (EPM), Global Energy Policy Management (GEMP) or Central Banking and Financial Markets (CBFM).
+MPA-EPM students choose one of three focus areas: Economic Policy Management (EPM), Energy and Environment (E&E) or Central Banking and Financial Markets (CBFM).
 The program begins in late May and culminates the following May, offering a Master of Public Administration degree from Columbia University.

 Upon graduation from the program, students join an alumni network that spans 140 countries around the globe and includes current and former finance ministers, governors and deputy governors of central banks, and CEOs and top managers in private and public sector organizations.